RedisLabs/spark-redis/doc/dataframe.md

   .save()
 ```

-Note: You should read DataFrame with the same model as it was written.
+Note: You should read the DataFrame with the same model as it was written.

 ## Reading

-There are two options how you can read a DataFrame:
+There are two options for reading a DataFrame:
- - read a DataFrame that was previously saved by spark-redis.
+ - read a DataFrame that was previously saved by Spark-Redis.
 The same DataFrame schema is loaded as it was saved.
  - read pure Redis Hashes providing keys pattern.
 The DataFrame schema should be explicitly provided or can be inferred from a random row.

 ### Reading previously saved DataFrame

 To read a previously saved DataFrame, specify the table name that was used for saving.
-Example:
+For example:

 ```scala
 object DataFrameExample {